 Cystic acne is often difficult to treat using over the counter products.
 Painful cysts form deep underneath the surface of the skin.
 Then oil, dirt, and bacteria get trapped within a pore and the infection spreads rapidly causing a huge painful cyst.
 Over the counter medications typically aren’t strong enough to clear up cystic acne and it is better to consult a dermatologist for proper treatment.

-Cystic acne causes extremely painful lesions under the skin and they don’t usually come to a head, unlike other types of acne.
+Plus, it causes extremely painful lesions under the skin and they don’t usually come to a head, unlike other types of acne.
 Most lesions also leave behind ugly scars too.
 This type of acne can be found along the jawline, on the chin, or lower part of your face.

-Seek Proper Treatment for Cystic Acne
+Seek Proper Treatment

 You will likely know if you suffer from cystic acne before even step foot in the dermatologist’s office.
 These super painful pimples are very hard to ignore.
 Even though it is very tempting to squeeze a cystic lesion, it is better if you leave it alone.
 Attempting to drain a cyst without proper tools can push the infection deeper or cause it to spread.
 Dermatologists have the proper tools needed to properly drain a painful lesion or they can inject a small dose of cortisone near the area to help reduce inflammation.

-Instead of being reactive to acne flare-ups, why not be a bit proactive.
+Instead of being reactive to cystic acne flare-ups, why not be a bit proactive.
 Here are some ways that you can be proactive and attempt to prevent acne problems.

 - Wash your face twice a day.